 Of the direct suppliers who responded to our survey, the majority indicated that the information they provided in their responses was at a supplier company level or a divisional level relative to the supplier, rather than at a level directly relating to a part number that the supplier provides to us.
-We specifically directed suppliers to designate smelters on the CMRT form, and more than [500] smelters were identified by our suppliers through this process.
-This is a reduction from over 900 smelters identified originally in 2014, and 550 in 2016 due in great part to the RMI's efforts to review and eliminate redundant smelter entries.
+We specifically directed suppliers to designate smelters on the CMRT form, and more than 800 smelters were identified by our suppliers through this process.
 The RMI's certification efforts are on-going and we review each smelter against its list.
 Of these, virtually all of the smelters identified by our suppliers are certified as Conflict-Free Smelters by the RMI.
-Our suppliers have identified three smelters in our supply chain that are located in Covered Countries and have not yet been RMI certified as conflict free.
+Our suppliers have identified two smelters in our supply chain that are located in Covered Countries and have not yet been RMI certified as conflict free.
 Accordingly, we will continue to monitor these smelters in our supply chain.
 The RMI's smelter certification efforts are on-going, as is our review of the updated lists.